Biospecimens and Patient Registry Core

 The Pathology Research Core of the Mayo Clinic Comprehensive Cancer Center is a resource of expertise, collaborative support and service for immunohistochemistry, in situ hybridization, tissue microarray construction and digital imaging.

 The Biospecimens Accessioning and Processing Core is the primary site of accessioning and standardized processing of blood and frozen tissue collected specifically for research from Mayo Clinic's campuses in Arizona, Florida and Minnesota.

 The Cytogenetics Core has expertise in establishing, validating and scoring fluorescence in situ hybridization (FISH) studies.

-Thorough clinical annotation is required to maximize the potential use of tissue specimens in translational research.
-Therefore, risk-factor questionnaires, clinical records and pathology review are incorporated into the core.
+Thorough clinical and molecular genetic annotation is required to maximize the potential use of tissue specimens in translational research.
+Therefore, risk factor questionnaires, clinical records, panel testing of ovarian cancer susceptibility genes, and pathology review are incorporated into the core.

-Research services, including pathologic review of tumor histology, tumor sectioning and quality control, blood processing, construction of tissue microarrays (TMAs), immunohistochemistry (IHC) and FISH are provided to SPORE investigators.
+Research services provided to SPORE investigators include pathologic review of tumor histology, tumor sectioning and quality control, blood processing, construction of tissue microarrays (TMAs), immunohistochemistry (IHC), and FISH.

-The Biospecimens Core coordinates activities with the Biostatistics Core to provide seamless linkage of clinical annotation with research specimens for data management and analyses.
+The Biospecimens and Patient Registry Core coordinates activities with the Biostatistics and Bioinformatics Core to provide seamless linkage of clinical annotation with research specimens for data management and analyses.